jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 **CoolReads** is an application that displays a list of books with the appropriate book cover image, title, and average user ratings.
 Everyone should be able to see the ratings of these books, but only an authenticated user can add a new book with ratings.
 We'll assume there is a poll of user votes where the authenticated users just get the ratings and add to the platform.

 We'll make use of GraphQL to build the API for the application.
 GraphQL’s strongly typed query language enables developers to take advantage of incredible tooling for exploring GraphQL APIs.
 Developers can query a GraphQL schema for information about what queries and types it supports because of the built-in introspection system.

+## Prerequisites

+Before building the GraphQL API, make sure you have the following installed :

+* **Node.js and npm**: At least [Node.js v8.0 and npm v5](https://nodejs.org/en/download).
+* **nodemon**: Ensure that you have [nodemon](https://www.npmjs.com/package/nodemon) installed globally.

+After that, create a directory and run `npm init --y` to create a `package.json` file.
+Then install the [esm](https://www.npmjs.com/package/esm) package.
+This package allows us to use ES6 style imports and exports at will.

 ## Building CoolReads GraphQL API